score-json/json/TSF/trustable/assertions/TA-TESTS.md

       path: ./TSF/trustable/assertions/TA-TESTS-CHECKLIST.md
 ---

-All tests for nlohmann/json library, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented.
+All tests for nlohmann/json, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented.

-nlohmann